russellgill/hello/index.md

 - [Bank Simulator (Golang)](http://127.0.0.1) API allows external software to interact with a mock bank.
 Part of a small personal project testing the effectiveness of trading algorithms on historic data.

+### Coursework

+Here's a collection of projects and assignments completed for various courses.
+Each specific course has it's own directory.

+- [Moleculear Simulation and Computational Chemistry](http://127.0.0.1) Be advised -- There's Fortran inside.

+- [Computational Tools for Biological Sciences](http://127.0.0.1) is a collection of Jupyter Notebooks with assignments from this course.
+All notebooks are Python.

 ### Professional Projects

 - [Artemis](https://github.com/ryanmwhitephd/artemis) is a streaming-data analytics platform built off Apahche's new Arrow data format.
 This project serves as a proof-of-concept for the Arrow data format, and illustrates the flexibility of Arrow.